n1ks0N/books-lib/README.md

-# Test project
+# Test assignments

-Test project for DomClick
+Questionnaire created on ReactJS + Redux

 ## Building and running on localhost:8080